Augustus7734/astrozane-hugo/content/about/booking/index.md

 ![starpartydemo](images/spsabino.JPEG)

 Experience the night sky like never before with a private star party.
-Utilizing my large telescopes, I can provide fantastic views of the Moon, planets, star clusters, galaxies, nebulae, and more (most nebulae and galaxies will require reasonably dark conditions for a good view).
-I have telescopes available up to 22" in aperture as well as a PVS-7 night vision device for viewing nebulae even under fairly poor conditions, such as the Horsehead Nebula in the image below:
+Utilizing my large telescopes, I can provide fantastic views of the Moon, planets, star clusters, galaxies, nebulae, and more.
+I have telescopes up to 22" in aperture for viewing as well as a PVS-7 night vision device for observing nebulae even under fairly poor conditions, such as the Horsehead Nebula in the image below taken with my 6" telescope:

 ![pvs7view](images/pvs7view.JPEG)